Tokhirjon9979/CRM/README.md

 21.Create models Location and LocationImages for Company branches and their images.
 22.Create CRUD endpoints for Location and LocationImages models.
 23.Write management commands for automatic creating Superusers and test employees.
-24.The project is still ongoing!
-25.I will write here only copleted tasks by me.

 The project is still ongoing!